- Data protection officer

 Personal data is not subject to any automated decision-making.
 We do not conduct profiling with personal data.

 Within the scope of the applicable data protection law and to the extent required by the law (e.g. in the case of the GDPR), you have the right to information, amendment, deletion, the right to restrict the processing of data and otherwise to refuse permission to our processing of the data as well as the publication of certain personal data for the purpose of transfer to another office (known as data portability).
 Please note, however, that we reserve the right to enforce the restrictions required by law, for example in cases where we are obliged to store or process certain data, have an overriding interest to do so (to the extent that we may call on it) or require it to assert claims.
 We will inform you in advance if this incurs any costs for you.
 We have provided information about your option to revoke your consent under Section 4.
 Please note that exercising your rights can conflict with contractual agreements, which can have consequences, such as the premature termination of a contract or incurred costs.
 In such cases, we will inform you in advance where this is not already contractually or legally regulated.

 The exercise of such rights generally requires that you clearly prove your identity (e.g. with a copy of an ID card, if your identity cannot otherwise be clearly verified).
 To assert your rights, you can contact us via the address provided under Section 2.

 Furthermore, every person affected has the right to legally enforce their claims or to submit a complaint with the responsible data protection authority.
 The responsible data protection authority in Switzerland is the Federal Data Protection and Information Commissioner (http://www.edoeb.admin.ch).

 The following technologies are used on our site.
-You can find detailed information about these tools via the links provided.
+You can find detailed information about their privacy policies via the links provided.

 1600 Amphitheatre Parkway